marekborowiec/AMAS/README.md

 ```
 By default `AMAS` will write a file with the summary of the alignment in `summary.txt`.
 You can change the name of this file with `-o` or `--summary-out`.
 You can also summarize a single or multiple sequence alignments at once.

-The statistics calculated include the number of taxa, alignment length, total number of matrix cells, overall number of undetermined characters, percent of missing data, AT and GC contents (for DNA alignments), number and proportion of variable sites, number and proportion of parsimony informative sites, and proportions of all characters relative to the matrix size.
+The statistics calculated include the number of taxa, alignment length, total number of matrix cells, overall number of undetermined characters, percent of missing data, AT and GC contents (for DNA alignments), number and proportion of variable sites, number and proportion of parsimony informative sites, and counts of all characters of the relevant amino acid or nucleotide alphabet.

 ### Converting among formats
 To convert all nucleotide fasta files with a `.fas` extension in a directory to nexus alignments, you could use: